 What is ADVAIR HFA?

-- ADVAIR HFA combines an inhaled corticosteroid medicine,
+- ADVAIR HFA combines the inhaled corticosteroid (ICS)

-- Inhaled corticosteroids help to decrease inflammation in the lungs.
-Inflammation in the lungs can lead to asthma symptoms.
+- ICS medicines such as fluticasone propionate help to decrease inflammation in the lungs.
+Inflammation in the lungs can lead to breathing problems.

-- LABA medicines are used in people with asthma and chronic obstructive pulmonary disease (COPD).
-LABA medicines help the muscles around the airways in your lungs stay relaxed to prevent symptoms, such as wheezing and shortness of breath.
+- LABA medicines such as salmeterol help the muscles around the airways in your lungs stay relaxed to prevent symptoms, such as wheezing, cough, chest tightness, and shortness of breath.
 These symptoms can happen when the muscles around the airways tighten.
 This makes it hard to breathe.
-In severe cases, wheezing can stop your breathing and cause death if not treated right away.

-- ADVAIR HFA is used to control symptoms of asthma and to prevent symptoms such as wheezing in adults and adolescents aged 12 years and older.
+- ADVAIR HFA is a prescription medicine used to control symptoms of asthma and to prevent symptoms such as wheezing in adults and adolescents aged 12 years and older.

-- ADVAIR HFA contains salmeterol (the same medicine found in SEREVENT).
-LABA medicines, such as salmeterol, increase the risk of death from asthma problems.
+- ADVAIR HFA contains salmeterol, the same medicine found in SEREVENT® DISKUS® (salmeterol xinafoate inhalation powder).
+LABA medicines such as salmeterol increase the risk of death from asthma problems.

 - ADVAIR HFA is not for adults and adolescents with asthma who are well controlled with an asthma control medicine, such as a low to medium dose of an inhaled corticosteroid medicine.

-- if you are allergic to any of the ingredients in ADVAIR HFA.
-See the end of this Medication Guide for a list of ingredients in ADVAIR HFA.
+- if you are allergic to fluticasone propionate, salmeterol, or any of the ingredients in ADVAIR HFA.
+See “What are the ingredients in ADVAIR HFA?” below for a complete list of ingredients.